martinschilliger/Radar-Visualisation/README.md

 <summary>Explanation of this command</summary>

-- `docker run --rm` This will run the container and remove it afterwards directly again. `ghcr.io/osgeo/gdal:alpine-normal-latest` is the container used
+- `docker run --rm` This will run the container and remove it afterwards directly again. `ghcr.io/osgeo/gdal:alpine-normal-latest` is the container used.
-- `-v .:/home` binds you curent folder (`.`) into the container (as `/home`)
+- `-v .:/home` binds you curent folder (`.`) into the container (as `/home`).
 - `gdalinfo -stats` runs the program (see https://gdal.org/en/latest/programs/index.html#general for all available).
 - `/home/examples/CPC2335513304_00060.001.h5` our supplied file with the path inside the container.
 </details>

 ### Make the first rendering

 Now here starts the show.
-Finally.
+Finally 🥳.

 1. Edit the `render.sh` script with a text editor to your needs, if you want.
 Defaults should work for first run.
-1. Make the script executable `chmod +x ./render.sh`
+1. Make the script executable `chmod +x ./render.sh`.
-1. Run the script with the file `./render.sh examples/CPC2335513304_00060.001.h5`
+1. Run the script with the file `./render.sh examples/CPC2335513304_00060.001.h5`.
-1. Open one of the created files in you favorite browser, for example `openlayers.html`
+1. Open one of the created files in you favorite browser, for example `openlayers.html`.
 1. Enjoy the data and start playing with settings (`render.sh`) and styles `/styles`.
 The easiest way for editing styles is QGIS (see below).

 ## 🎨 Styles